microsoft/ApplicationInsights-SAP-Fiori-Plugin/documentation/DEPLOYMENT.md

 # Deployment options for the Fiori Launchpad plugin

 There are multiple ways to deploy the plugin.
-This section focuses on AS ABAP but it would also apply to the SAP Build Workzone, standard edition (formerly SAP Launchpad service).
+This section focuses on AS ABAP but it would also apply to the SAP Build WorkZone, standard edition (formerly SAP Launchpad service).

 ## Deployment to AS ABAP from Business Application Studio